 A sweet, bright, bold book about smashing the gender binary.
 I LOVE this book.
 It’s super colourful and rhymes but isn't super long or too intense.
 I love the focus on being yourself, and finding joy in who you are, rather than prescribed gender roles.

 I don’t know about you, but I find people’s fascination with my kid’s genitals is really fucking weird.Like they don’t know how to treat them unless they know if they’re a ‘boy’ or ‘girl’.
 People are constantly asking me to define his gender at the playground.
 Adults, other kids, everyone seems to want to know.
 One parent once asked me why I dress him ‘like a girl’.
 I was floored - aside from being a super invasive question, they asked it right in front of my kid.
 I wanted to have a kid-friendly resource to instill the sense that gender is a social construct, and he doesn’t have to fit neatly into any little box if he doesn’t want to.
 Why is this important?
 Prescribed gender roles limit who our kids can be.
 From before they’re even born, gender norms dictate that anyone AFAB will be dainty sparkly princesses, emotionally attuned to everyone’s needs but their own.
 And they will learn to perform their femininity by shrinking their body and stifling their voice.
 Anyone AMAB on the other hand, will learn to outsource their emotional lives to the females who do emotional labour for them.
 They will be told to be strong, tough, and rugged.
 All of this is the beginnings of toxic masculinity and sexism, sure, but it also teaches young boys to swallow their emotions, causing lifelong pain and suffering.
 So yeah, I want my kid to know that (at least in our home) he can be soft and gentle and sensitive and paint his nails and wear pink and that strength is about so much more than physicality.
-For more thoughts on flipping the gender scripts we hand out kids - check out last week’s awesome supporting subscriber thread on this.

 We’ve dipped in and out of this book a few times when he’s had questions about gender and I think it will be one we go back to over and over.